lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 SHA-2 enable.

  If 0, the SHA engine will not initiate compression, this is used to stop operation of the SHA-2 engine until configuration has been done.
- When the SHA-2 engine is disabled the digest is cleared.
+ When the SHA-2 engine is disabled the digest is cleared, and the digest can be written to from SW which enables restoring context (to support context switching).

 ### CFG . hmac_en
 HMAC datapath enable.